Fatty Acids: Straight-Chain Monoenoic

 For many years, this was thought to be the characteristic pathway for biosynthesis of unsaturated fatty acids in all bacteria, but it is now recognized that this precise mechanism is restricted to a few proteobacteria, such as E. coli.
 While the detailed mechanisms and enzymes for most bacterial species have yet to be adequately characterized, others such as the Gram-positive bacteria are known to utilize a variation in the mechanism in which a dedicated trans-2,cis‑3-decenoyl-ACP isomerase acts after the dehydration step.
 Streptococcus pneumoniae introduces the double bond by means of a such an enzyme (FabM), which bears no structural similarity to FabA, although it utilizes the same substrate.

 Rumen metabolism: Dietary fatty acids such as linoleic acid are subjected to biohydrogenation by bacteria in the rumen of cows, goats and sheep (ruminant animals).
-Many different organisms are involved that produce many different products by mechanisms that are still poorly understood, but a major route involves the isomerization of the cis double bond in position 12 to form conjugated octadec-cis-9,trans-11-dienoic (rumenic) acid (this step is discussed further in our web page on conjugated fatty acids), which undergoes biohydrogenation to yield octadec-trans-11-enoic (vaccenic) acid.
+Many different organisms are present and produce many different products by mechanisms that are still poorly understood, but a major route involves the isomerization of the cis double bond in position 12 to form conjugated octadec-cis-9,trans-11-dienoic (rumenic) acid (this step is discussed further in our web page on conjugated fatty acids), which undergoes biohydrogenation to yield octadec-trans-11-enoic (vaccenic) acid.
 Both fatty acids are taken up by the host animals and find their way into meat and dairy products.

 Biohydrogenation of linoleic acid by rumen microorganisms